fusioninventory/fusioninventory.github.io/documentation/agent/usage.md

     $> fusioninventory-inventory | curl --data @- http://my.server/plugins/fusioninventory/

-Warning: in both cases, the URL to use differs from the previous modes, as you have to use the exact fusioninventory backend URL, instead of the base URL of the GLPI server, as there is no automatic redirection.

 This mode is the most complex to set-up, as you have to script the execution of multiple programs, this is not just a matter of configuration.
 It is also restricted to a limited set of agent tasks, for which a dedicated launcher exists (currently: local inventory, network discovery, network inventory).
+However, you have a full local control of agent execution.

-However, if you don't trust the GLPI server for any reason (for instance, because it is run by another organization), and if your use case is just to report an inventory regularily, it is perfectly suited.
+If you don't trust the GLPI server for any reason (for instance, because it is run by another organization), of if your use case is just to report an inventory regularily, this mode is perfectly suited.
+It can get summarized as: only what the agent wants, only when the agent wants.

 # Offline usage